 8. Dating in China is serious business.
 And there are a bunch of rules.
 In general, men are only considered to be eligible bachelors if they own a house.
 Real estate is super expensive in China, so women only want to marry men who have a house.
 So usually, parents will try their best to help their son buy a house so they’re marriage material.

 The man’s finances are important to attract a woman.
 My cousin said that one guy she went out with, early on, he disclosed all his income, bank, and investments info.
+Men don’t think the girl is being a gold-digger for wondering about his finances.
+It’s just perfectly natural to show the girl he can provide security.

 9. It’s completely acceptable to comment on one’s weight and looks.
 If you haven’t seen someone in a while, it’s completely okay to comment that you’ve put on weight.
 In fact, it’s even okay to outright say that you’re fat.
 Ex: “You’ve gotten fat lately!
 Have you been eating too much?”
 (Perhaps it’s because of #5, which makes it impossible to diet!).